sorah/kozeki/README.md

-# Kozeki: Convert markdown files to rendered JSON files with index for static website blogging
+# Kozeki: Markdown to JSON renderer for blogging with static site generator

+Backend renderer used at https://diary.sorah.jp/ and https://blog.sorah.jp/

 1. Collect markdown files with front matter (for metadata)
 2. Decorate metadata using Ruby scripts